Fall Colors & Cabins

 - A summer that's not too hot or dry, and (The Great Smokey Mountains have had plenty of rain / not a dry summer by any means.)

 - A fall with plenty of warm sunny days and cool nights.”
 (The Smoky Mountains are presently experiencing pleasant warm days with wonderfully cool evenings!)

-I believe we are in for an Exceptional Fall – Start planning now and reserve your favorite Gatlinburg Cabin, or Pigeon Forge Cabin early to insure that your fall vacation is a wonderful experience.
+I believe we are in for an exceptional fall season – Start planning now and reserve your favorite Gatlinburg Cabin, or Pigeon Forge Cabin early to insure that your fall vacation is a wonderful experience.

 By Doug Shanks a Google Local Guide Smoky Mountain blogger and writes about things to do in Gatlinburg, Pigeon Forge, Wears Valley, and Sevierville, Tennessee.
 Area interests include hiking, fishing, whitewater rafting, shopping, and family fun.